clojurust/clojurust/README.md

 For now, in the creation of the clojure::rust modules, say the Rust host environment, as Clojure is an hosted language.
 Rust, as a bare-metal language, has no dynamic abilities per se, and is even opposed to such an approach as all is verified at compile time.
 So a lot of information should be statically stored for the library to function.

+To create the skeleton of the Clojure core library, the info shall be imported from original Clojure jar infos automatically, so syncing will be done with ease.

 The idea, is not to have an optimized structure as first draft, but a working concepts framework, easy to refactor as experiments are tested.

 For example the current model for Clojure objects is a boxed and synchronized structure.
 Returned values are boxed in a Result enum incorporating error values.
 So it's clearly the less efficient and the more ressource consuming way to do it, so optimization can only go in a more fast result... :grind: